Lumen (branding agency): Clients

 Lumen had worldwide-known clients from multiple business sectors, like Ferrero, AC Milan, Campari, Diageo.
-Autogrill, Bonduelle, Zuegg, Unilever, Club Med, Illy, Parmalat, Gancia, Sky, Bticino, Barclays, Kellogg's, Heinz, Henkel, Festina and Rolex.
+Autogrill, Bonduelle, Karl Zuegg, Unilever, Club Med, Illy, Parmalat, Gancia, Sky, Bticino, Barclays, Kellogg's, Heinz, Henkel, Festina and Rolex.

 Awards

 Some Lumen's works have been awarded due to their style and the use of innovative materials.
 The project realized for the rum Zacapa Centenario Etiqueta Negra has been focused on the "emotional involvement of the material used in the packaging" (in this case, palm fibers reproducing the motif of the south-American petate on the pack): a reason that prompted the Material Connexion research institute to show the product at the "Materiali innovativi e imprese 2009" exhibition, organized under the patronage of the Chamber of Commerce of Milan at the design museum Triennale di Milano.

 A list of the most notable honours the agency received when still was known as Lumen: